varigence/docs/bimlflex/reference-documentation/SnowflakeScaleUp.md

 # Scale Up

-Should the Snowflake processing scale up the Snowflake Warehouse at the start of the Batch
+Determines whether the Snowflake processing can scale up the Snowflake Warehouse at the start of the Batch.

 Notes:
 * This setting is part of the `Snowflake` settings category.
 * The default value for this setting is `Y`.